-The District's OPEB liability was measured as of June 30, 2018 and the total OPEB liability was determined by an actuarial valuation dated June 30, 2017 that was rolled forward to determine the June 30, 2018 total OPEB liability, based on the following assumptions:
+The District's OPEB liability was measured as of June 30, 2019 and the total OPEB liability was determined by an actuarial valuation dated June 30, 2018 that was rolled forward to determine the June 30, 2019 total OPEB liability, based on the following assumptions:

-Discount Rate 3.80%
+Discount Rate 3.50%

 Inflation 2.75%

 Salary Increases 2.75%

 Healthcare Trend Rate 4.00%

 Mortality Rate Derived from 2014 CalPERS Active Mortality

 for Miscellaneous Employees

 Pre-Retirement Turnover 2009 CalPERS Turnover for Miscellaneous employees.

-Actuarial assumptions used in the June 30, 2018 valuation were based on a review of plan experience during the period July 1, 2015 to June 30, 2017.
+Actuarial assumptions used in the June 30, 2019 valuation were based on a review of plan experience during the period July 1, 2015 to June 30, 2017.

-The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which bestestimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-To achieve the goal set by the investment policy, plan assets will be managed to earn, on a long-term basis, a rate of return equal to or in excess of the target rate of return of 3.80 percent.
+To achieve the goal set by the investment policy, plan assets will be managed to earn, on a long-term basis, a rate of return equal to or in excess of the target rate of return of 3.50 percent.

 Change of assumptions.
-The discount rate was increased from 3.50 percent to 3.80 percent.
+The discount rate was decreased from 3.80 percent to 3.50 percent.